mjguisado/speedis/README.md

 [Cache stampede](https://en.wikipedia.org/wiki/Cache_stampede) is a problem that occurs when multiple clients request the same resource simultaneously, but the cached version is expired or unavailable.
 Since the cache does not contain a valid response, all requests are forwarded to the origin server at the same time, causing a sudden surge in load.
 This can lead to performance degradation, increased latency, and even server overload.
-Speedis implements request coalescing, a mechanism that prevents multiple identical requests from being sent to the origin server simultaneously.<br/>
+Speedis implements request coalescing, a mechanism that prevents multiple identical requests from being sent to the origin server simultaneously.
-When multiple clients request the same resource while it is being fetched, request coalescing ensures that only one request is forwarded to the origin, while the other requests wait for the response to be cached.<br/>
+When multiple clients request the same resource while it is being fetched, request coalescing ensures that only one request is forwarded to the origin, while the other requests wait for the response to be cached.
-Once the response is available, all waiting requests reuse the cached result, reducing the load on the origin server and improving performance.<br/>
+Once the response is available, all waiting requests reuse the cached result, reducing the load on the origin server and improving performance.
-Speedis not only coalesces requests arriving at a single instance but also coalesces requests across multiple instances.<br/>
+Speedis not only coalesces requests arriving at a single instance but also coalesces requests across multiple instances.
-It achieves this by implementing a [lock](https://en.wikipedia.org/wiki/Cache_stampede#Locking) using a [distributed lock pattern with Redis](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/), ensuring maximum protection for the origin server.<br/>
+It achieves this by implementing a [lock](https://en.wikipedia.org/wiki/Cache_stampede#Locking) using a [distributed lock pattern with Redis](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/), ensuring maximum protection for the origin server.

 ### Handling Cache Origin Unavailability with Circuit Breaker
 When the origin of the cache becomes unavailable (e.g., due to network failures, server downtime, or high latency), it can lead to several issues: